Experts reject Trump claim that California water policies hurt firefighting

 In staking out his position against California's environmental and water policies, Trump is embracing the long-standing contention of some of the state's farmers that too much water is allowed to flow into San Francisco Bay to support salmon, other fish and endangered species.

-"California wildfires are being magnified & made so much worse by the bad environmental laws which aren't allowing massive amount of readily available water to be properly utilized," Trump tweeted Sunday, following up with a second tweet Monday that pinned the purported shortfall on Governor Jerry Brown.
+"California wildfires are being magnified & made so much worse by the bad environmental laws which aren't allowing massive amount of readily available water to be properly utilized," Trump tweeted Sunday, following up with a second tweet Monday that pinned the purported shortfall on Gov. Jerry Brown, a Democrat who leaves office at the end of the year.

 A spokesman for the state fire agency said crews battling blazes around California had experienced no water shortages during the prolonged siege.